lucendio/lecture-devops-infos/content/assignments/deliverables/exercise-solutions.md

 * each solution folder contains:
   * all *deliverables* (see respective section in the exercise description)
   * documentation if necessary for reviewing
+  * any other file necessary to complete the exercise

 ### Remarks